ashakoen/replicate-image-gen-python/README.md

-# Flask Image Generator
+# Replicate Image Gen

-Flask Image Generator is a Python application that leverages the Replicate API to generate images based on text prompts.
-This tool is particularly useful for developers and AI enthusiasts who want to quickly prototype image generation features without needing to build models from scratch.
+Replicate Image Gen is a Python application that leverages the Replicate API to generate images using the FLUX.1 models based on text prompts.
+It's the backend of a bigger app I'm building to interact with the Replicate APIs.

 ## Features

-- Generates images from text prompts using pre-configured models.
+- Generates images from text prompts using FLUX.1 models and LoRAs.
 - Wide customization with environment variables for model parameters.
 - Secure API access with header-based authentication (`x-api-key`).
 - Designed for deployment on Google Cloud Run with Docker support.